layilin/SP23-33852/_annotations/book_preface.md

 vi rural oeconomy.
 Agriculture, farming.

 vi improvement.
 The idea of improvement has long legal and philosophical roots.
-For the legal context in which it refers to the cultivation of crops that transforms wilderness into property, see John Locke's *Second Treatise on Government* (1689).
-Grainger uses it here in the sense of progress, a central ethos of the Englightenment.
+For the legal context, in which it refers to the cultivation of crops that transforms wilderness into property, see John Locke's *Second Treatise on Government* (1689).
+Grainger uses it here in the sense of progress, a central concern of the Englightenment.  <!--Cristobal, please keep as is if possible: I have copied this into a Bk 1 footnote.
+Julie-->

 vi Pere Labat.
 Jean Baptiste Labat (1663-1738), French missionary of the Dominican order who served as a priest and procurator in Martinique and Guadaloupe.
 Liberated the island of Martinique from British control in 1703.
 Later, a professor of philosophy and mathematics in Nancy, France, and author of the *Nouveau voyage aux isles de l'Amerique* (1722).